oktadev/okta-blog/_source/_posts/2021-11-22-full-stack-java.md

 git clone https://github.com/oktadev/auth0-full-stack-java-example
 ```

+If you're more of a visual learner, you can watch the screencast below from the [OktaDev YouTube channel](https://youtu.be/PECnQs5bVbQ).

+{% youtube PECnQs5bVbQ %}

 ## Full Stack Development with React and Spring Boot

 One of the easiest ways to get started with React is by using [Create React App](https://create-react-app.dev/) (CRA).
 You install it locally, then run `create-react-app <project>` to generate a React application with minimal dependencies.
 It uses webpack under-the-covers to build the project, launch a web server, and run its tests.